android-la64/rust/src/tools/miri/CONTRIBUTING.md

 clear the Miri build cache manually (on Linux, `rm -rf ~/.cache/miri`;
 and on Windows, `rmdir /S "%LOCALAPPDATA%\rust-lang\miri\cache"`).

+### Benchmarking

+Miri comes with a few benchmarks; you can run `./miri bench` to run them with the locally built Miri.
+Note: this will run `./miri install` as a side-effect.
+Also requires `hyperfine` to be installed (`cargo install hyperfine`).

 ## Configuring `rust-analyzer`

 To configure `rust-analyzer` and VS Code for working on Miri, save the following